-Alexander was a slave trader, working both alone and in partnership with Edward Boyd and Joseph Reid under the firm Caldcleugh, Boyd, and Reid.
-He was responsible for at least 14 slave voyages between 1797 and 1807, transporting nearly 4000 slaves, a tenth of whom died on the way.
+Alexander was a slave trader, acting both alone and in partnership with Edward Boyd and Joseph Reid under the firm Caldcleugh, Boyd, and Reid.
+He was responsible for at least 14 slaving voyages between 1797 and 1807, transporting nearly 4000 enslaved people, a tenth of whom died on the way.
 The last of these voyages, on a ship called the Croydon, departed from London on 21 April 1807, just a week and a half before the 1807 Act for the Abolition of the Slave Trade came into force.

 Alexander Caldcleugh died “after a lingering illness” on 18 January 1809, at the age of 55, and was buried in the churchyard of Croydon Parish Church (now Croydon Minster) “in the space between the South side of the Church and the Footpath”.
 He left his estate in trust, with all profits, rents, and interest to be paid to Elizabeth throughout her lifetime.
 This money was intended both for her own maintenance and for that of their four younger children, including their only son, named Alexander like his father.